Join the Engaged Dharma Book Club 📚 2025 Picks

 For each book, we’ll meet for a two-hour discussion via Zoom.
 We’ll begin with introductions, followed by a 20-minute guided meditation, and then move into both small and large group discussion.
 The more people who join, the more likely I can invite the authors and offer them an honorarium.

-We’ll also have weekly Chats via the Substack app, where I’ll share my reading notes, thoughts on applying what I’ve learned to my own activism, and how it intersects with the dharma.
+We’ll also have Chats via the Substack app, where I’ll share my reading notes, thoughts on applying what I’ve learned to my own activism, and how it intersects with the dharma.

 How do I join?